 When we made our rainbow naked eggs, one of the eggs had an unfortunate accident.
 My daughter dropped the green egg on the ground and it exploded EVERYWHERE.
-My kids were fascinated by the inside of the rainbow eggs, so we decided to take the rest of the lesson outside!
+My kids were fascinated by the inside of the rainbow eggs, so we decided to take the rest of the STEM activity lesson outside!
 The exploding rainbow Easter eggs activity is a fun way to teach kids about the parts of a chicken egg.
 The bright colors make it easier to see every part of the egg up close, and kids love tossing the eggs onto the tray to make them explode.
+Learn about angles and trajectories and this activity turns into an engineering activity for kids!
 This may be the favorite Easter STEM activity of the season!

 Exploding Rainbow Easter Eggs

 Try this fun activity after you make naked eggs!

 What you’ll need to make exploding rainbow Easter eggs:

 This post contains affiliate links for your convenience.